The KQBA Board

 Bryan started playing quizbowl at the Russell Independent School District and continued to play at the University of Louisville until graduation in 2014.
 After a short stint in graduate school, he has been involved as an assistant coach at both Johnson Central High School and Russell High School.
 He has been a KQBA board member since 2019.

 April York served as the head coach at Woodford County High School from 2016-2019, and an assistant coach beforehand.
-She was on the academic team at Central Hardin High School back in the very early days of quizbowl in KY, and she is currently a math teacher at her alma mater.
+She was on the academic team at Central Hardin High School back in the very early days of quizbowl in KY, and she is currently a math teacher and Co-Coach at Central Hardin High School.

 Jason Thompson is That Guy with the Ponytail Who Reads at Just About Every Tournament™.
 He grew up competing in KAA (before they added the C!) in Bullitt County, and studied music at Transylvania University (BA, 2005), Ball State University (MM, 2007), and the University of Arizona (DMA, 2010).
 In 2011, Jason began coaching the academic team at Samuel V. Noe Middle School; during his tenure, Noe became one of the premiere middle school programs in the country, finishing in the top ten at the NAQT MSNCT three times.
 Jason became an NAQT writer and editor in 2013 and a member (co-owner) of NAQT in 2019.